finiteint/chip8/cassowary/README.md

-# Cassowary - A Dodgy and Shoddy CHIP-8 Emulator
+# Cassowary - A Dodgy & Shoddy CHIP-8 Emulator

 The worst CHIP-8 emulator ever.
 Totally pointless and useless.